ryandrake08/g3xtools/README.md

 # Show detailed chart series information and exit, does not require account login
 python3 g3xdata.py -i 2054

+# RECOMMENDED: Create SD card image using automatic detection
+# This will auto-detect the SD card, read the device serial from GarminDevice.xml, and use cached VSN
+python3 g3xdata.py
+# Or if you have the cached VSN already:
+python3 g3xdata.py -N 1234ABCD

-# Create SD card image for a given G3X system, sdcard at given mount point, using known sdcard serial number
+# Manual mode: Create SD card image for a given G3X system, sdcard at given mount point, using known sdcard serial number
 sudo python3 sdcard.py /dev/rdisk2s1 (--> outputs 1234ABCD)
 python3 g3xdata.py -s 60001A2345BC0 -o /path/to/sdcard -N 1234ABCD